-DESIGN OBJECTIVE DESIGN RESPONSE AVOID SERVICES AND ACCESS SERVICES AND ACCESS Pedestrian entry points, access, paths and walkways to be prioritised to improve walkability and the pedestrian experience.
-To provide site services that are incorporated into the design of developments and screened from public view.
-To minimise the visual impact of car parking and access from the street so that it does not adversely affect streetscape character.
-To provide Activity Centre Pedestrian Links to improve walkability and entrance passive surveillance.
-Pedestrian entries to buildings should be clearly visible and easily identifiable from the street.
-Priority pedestrian access paths and Activity Centre Pedestrian Links should be clearly identified and prioritised over vehicle movement (refer Map 5).
-Ramps or stairs required to access a raised ground floor level must be provided within the development property boundary.
-Distinguish residential entries from retail and commercial entries.
-Require pedestrian entries to be accessible for all abilities.
-Screen air conditioning services, antennas and other utilities from public view using roof structures/ architectural elements.
-Provide appropriate waste storage, loading and recycling facilities and screen them from public view.
-Parking and vehicle entries should not present as a dominant element when viewed from the public realm.
-Appropriate and innovative screening and screen planting should be incorporated where necessary.
-Undercroft car parking is not supported in order to increase ground level active uses.
-If provided, it should be set behind built form providing active use to the street.
-Use of other screening from the street, such as landscaping and / or articulated screening, may be acceptable where it can be demonstrate that active use to the street is not achievable.
-Basement car parks are supported and should be designed with the following considerations: Provide natural ventilation Integrate ventilation grilles or security gates into the façade and landscape design Provide security gates, conceal service pipes and ducts, to improve the appearance Buildin pedes Stairs the fo Air-co equip a prim reside incorp buildin Parkin domir of basement entries from the street Comply with Melbourne Water's: 'Guidelines for Development in Flood- Prone Areas'.
-Loading and service areas should be located away from sensitive uses including residential interfaces.
+- Pedestrian entry points, access, paths and walkways to be prioritised to improve walkability and the pedestrian experience. - To provide site services that are incorporated into the design of developments and screened from public view. - To minimise the visual impact of car parking and access from the street so that it does not adversely affect streetscape character. - To provide Activity Centre Pedestrian Links to improve walkability and entrance passive surveillance.

+- Pedestrian entries to buildings should be clearly visible and easily identifiable from the street. - Priority pedestrian access paths and Activity Centre Pedestrian Links should be clearly identified and prioritised over vehicle movement (refer Map 5). - Ramps or stairs required to access a raised ground floor level must be provided within the development property boundary. - Distinguish residential entries from retail and commercial entries. - Require pedestrian entries to be accessible for all abilities. - Screen air conditioning services, antennas and other utilities from public view using roof structures/ architectural elements. - Provide appropriate waste storage, loading and recycling facilities and screen them from public view. - Parking and vehicle entries should not present as a dominant element when viewed from the public realm.
+Appropriate and innovative screening and screen planting should be incorporated where necessary. - Undercroft car parking is not supported in order to increase ground level active uses.
+If provided, it should be set behind built form providing active uses to the street.
+Use of other screening from the street, such as landscaping and / or articulated screening, may be acceptable where it can be demonstrate that active use to the street is not achievable. - Basement car parks are supported and should be designed with the following considerations: - Provide natural ventilation - Integrate ventilation grilles or security gates into the façade and landscape design - Provide security gates, conceal service pipes and ducts, to improve the appearance of basement entries from the street - Comply with Melbourne Water's: 'Guidelines for Development in Flood- Prone Areas'. - Loading and service areas should be located away from sensitive uses including residential interfaces.